Version 1.0

 Version 3.5 is a result of significant enhancements to the model.
 These new capabilities include:

-1. Addition of the macrophyte model of Berger and Wells (in-review) with a user-defined number of species
+1. Addition of the macrophyte model of Berger and Wells (2008) with a user-defined number of species

 2. Addition of a zooplankton model with a user-defined number of species based on an updated version of the CE-QUAL-R1 model (Environmental Laboratory, 1995)